Harirai/Demo-Movie-App/README.md

 This is a movie web application using Django REST Framework.

 Where a user can signup/login to create movie database through REST API.
-- Users can only edit and delete their own entry in database.
+- Users can edit and delete their own entry only, in database.
 - Movie data can be seen by anyone. (without even signup/login).

 ## Follow these steps to run the project locally.